stephencasey/OpenAdvisor/README.md

 # OpenAdvisor

-Generates a master database of 2500+ schools and 1,000,000+ course descriptions.
+Generates a database of 2500+ schools and 1,000,000+ course descriptions.

 Work in progress...